 - “Juicy” game feel – rewards the players for completing goals and makes it feel fun to play

-As long as the player understands how it works (which the game doesn’t teach well), these principles synergize to create conflicting goals that require the player question what they want to do at any given moment creating combat that requires concentration in every battle.
+As long as the player understands how it works (which the game doesn’t teach well), these principles synergize to create conflicting goals that require the player to question what they want to do at any given moment creating combat that requires concentration in every battle.
 Winning a battle using the strategy you decided feels incredibly rewarding.
 Though random Blade acquisition prevents you from bringing in abilities you wish you could, you’ll probably find a way that works well enough for you and have very exciting boss battles from it.

 For those who aren’t familiar with the game, I’ll start by describing the various complexities of the mid-game battle system in as simple terms as I can (hopefully better than the game teaches you how it works).
 Experts can skip this section.
 (Credit to Reddit user jp21231 for the image.)